DaniilSokolyuk/SimpleRpc/README.md

 Serializers
 ---
-Default serializer can be changed in any `*ClientTransportOptions` using the "Serializer" property, for example
+Default serializer can be changed in any `*ClientTransportOptions` using the `Serializer` property, for example
 ```C#
 sc.AddSimpleRpcClient("sample", new HttpClientTransportOptions
 {